Formalizing MLTL Formula Progression in Isabelle/HOL: Abstract

 \section{Abstract}

-\textit{Mission-time Linear Temporal Logic (MLTL)} is rapidly increasing in popularity as a specification logic, e.g., for runtime verification, model checking, and other formal methods, driving a need for a larger tool base for analysis of this logic.
-To that end, we formalize \textit{formula progression} for MLTL in the theorem prover Isabelle/HOL.
-As groundwork, we first formalize the syntax and semantics for MLTL as well as a verified library of key properties, including useful custom induction rules.
+\textit{Mission-time Linear Temporal Logic (MLTL)} is rapidly increasing in popularity as a specification logic, e.g., for runtime verification and model checking, driving a need for a trustworthy tool base for analyzing MLTL.
+In this work, we formalize the syntax and semantics of MLTL and a library of key properties, including useful custom induction rules.
 We envision this library as being useful for future formalizations involving MLTL and as serving as a reference point for theoretical work using or developing MLTL.
-We then formalize the algorithm and correctness theorems for formula progression, following the literature.
-Along the way, we identify and fix several errors and gaps in the source material.
-A main motivation for our work is \textit{tool validation}; we ensure the executability of our algorithms by using Isabelle's built-in functionality to generate a code export.
-This enables both a formal basis for correctly evaluating MLTL formulas and for automatically generating provably correct benchmarks for evaluating tools that reason about MLTL.
+We then formalize the algorithm and correctness theorems for MLTL \textit{formula progression}; along the way, we identify and fix several errors and gaps in the source material.
+A main motivation for our work is \textit{tool validation}; we ensure the executability of our algorithms by using Isabelle's built-in code generator.